sharedvolume/sharedvolume.github.io/book/advanced/architecture.md

 2. Shared Volume Controller detects new resource
         ↓
-3. Controller creates NFS Server in CONTROLLER namespace (shared-volume-controller)
+3. Controller creates NFS Server in CONTROLLER namespace (shared-volume-controller-system)
         ↓
 4. When NFS Server is ready, Controller creates:
-   • Volume Syncer ReplicaSet (in ns: shared-volume-controller)
+   • Volume Syncer ReplicaSet (in ns: shared-volume-controller-system)
    • PVC connected to NFS Server
    • PV for the shared storage
         ↓